azazellochg/pytemscript/docs/index.rst

 about TEM scripting see the documentation accompanying your microscope.

-Within the ``pytemscript`` package two implementations for the high level microscope interface are provided: one for running scripts directly on the microscope PC and one to run scripts remotely over network (not yet available).
+Within the ``pytemscript`` package two implementations for the high level microscope interface are provided: one for running scripts directly on the microscope PC and one to run scripts remotely over network.

 Currently the ``pytemscript`` package requires Python 3.4 or higher.
 The current plan is to keep the minimum supported Python version at 3.4, since this is the latest Python version supporting Windows XP.